How to protect your savings

 Are my savings at risk when I use different banks?

-Yes, if you keep your savings in different banks, your money could still be at risk.
+Yes, if you keep your savings in different bank accounts, your money could still be at risk.
 This is because although you keep your money in different banks, those bank brands could operate under the same banking licence.

 For example, Halifax is a brand within the Bank of Scotland banking group, and Post Office Financial Services and AA Financial Services are part of Bank of Ireland Group.